Motzkin paths of bounded height with two forbidden contiguous subwords of length two: Introduction

 \section{Introduction}

 Motzkin excursions (Motzkin paths) consist of steps $U=(1,1)$, $D=(1,-1)$, $H=(1,0)$, start at the origin, never go below the $x$-axis and return to the $x$-axis.
 Motzkin meanders (partial Motzkin paths, prefixes of Motzkin paths) are similar, but must not necessarily return to the $x$-axis.
 The latter $H$ stands for `horizontal', sometimes one finds the symbol $F$ (`flat').
 The example excursion (Figure~\ref{motz1}) does not contain the (contiguous) pattern $UD$.
-The notations `excursion' and 'meander' were Philippe Flajolet's favorites, see e. g. \cite{BF}.
+The notations `excursion' and 'meander' were Philippe Flajolet's favorites, see e. g. \cite{BF}; in his honor, they will be used here.

 This paper deals with \emph{forbidden subpatterns}.
-Typically, we have \emph{two} contiguous patterns that are forbidden.
-Our effort is a continuation of earlier work by Asinowski, Banderier, Gittenberger, Roitner (and perhaps others), \cite{AsyWally,Vally}.
-What we did: \begin{itemize} \item[$\bullet$] We rederived appropriate generating function. \item[$\bullet$] We worked out (almost?) all interesting cases explicitly. \item[$\bullet$] We considered versions of \emph{bounded height}; the example excursion (Figure~\ref{motz1}) has height 3, which is largest ordinate value that occurred. \item[$\bullet$] We obtained generating functions for (restricted) Motzkin meanders ending on a prescribed level. \item[$\bullet$] We provided continued fraction expansions for the generating functions of Motzkin excursion.
+In our analysis, we typically have \emph{two} contiguous patterns that are forbidden.
+Our effort is a continuation of earlier work by Asinowski, Banderier, Gittenberger, Roitner (and perhaps others), \cite{ABBG, AsyWally,Vally}.
+What we did: \begin{itemize} \item[$\bullet$] We rederived appropriate generating function. \item[$\bullet$] We worked out (almost?) all interesting cases explicitly. \item[$\bullet$] We considered versions of \emph{bounded height}; the example excursion (Figure~\ref{motz1}) has height 3, which is largest ordinate value that occurred. \item[$\bullet$] We obtained generating functions for (restricted) Motzkin meanders ending on a prescribed level. \item[$\bullet$] We provided continued fraction expansions for the generating functions of Motzkin excursions.
 Note that, since the generating functions are always algebraic of order 2, there \emph{must} be a periodic expansion.
 However, the expansions we obtained are motivated by the bounded height model and thus have a combinatorial meaning. \item Unlike other papers where one often reads `other cases may be done in a similar fashion,' here, these `other cases' are really investigated. \end{itemize}

-What we did \emph{not} do, although it would be possible: \begin{itemize} \item[$\bullet$] Derive generating functions of bounded restricted Motzkin meanders with prescribed end level. \item[$\bullet$] Consider questions of an asymptotic type, e. g., the average height of restricted Motzkin excursions. \item[$\bullet$] Allowing the paths to go below the $x$-axis. \end{itemize}
+What we did \emph{not} do, although it would be possible: \begin{itemize} \item[$\bullet$] Derive generating functions of bounded restricted Motzkin meanders with prescribed end level. \item[$\bullet$] Consider questions of an asymptotic type, e.~g., the average height of restricted Motzkin excursions. \item[$\bullet$] Allowing the paths to go below the $x$-axis. \end{itemize}

 For the readers' convenience, we prepared tables of the cases that were considered.

 Note that, even for sequences that were in OEIS, the description might not exactly match our application.